 This past week I was looking for some party decorations and couldn’t find them anywhere.
 I spent several hours of my life thinking about and looking for a particular party tablecloth.
 But then I cleaned out a cabinet and found it stuffed in the back of the shelf.
 I took a few minutes to organize that cabinet and now I have all my tablecloths neatly organized and ready for our next party.
 Being organized helps us lay our hands on the things we need without having to waste hours of our day searching.

 It may take some time up front to organize a closet or the garage, but in the long run, being organized will save us time later when we are in a time crunch.

 Every time we have to go back to the grocery for a forgotten dinner ingredient, we are wasting gas.
 It is obviously more efficient to get everything we need the first time.
 So take the time to make a list of everything you need and get all your shopping done on the first trip.

 When is the last time you stressed about a project or spent your whole day worrying about what you would cook for dinner?
 Meal planning is a practical form of organization that takes the stress out of your life.
 When you know your life is organized and things are planned out, you can stress less and focus on other more important things.

 If meal planning is a struggle for you too, then you might want to check out these Meal Prep books to help you get started.
 And of course, you will want to make sure you have plenty of storage containers to keep all the ingredients ready in the fridge and freezer.

 What are the benefits of being organized in your life?
 I’d love to hear!

-I’m not ‘there’ yet when it comes to being organized but am working toward a clutter free life.
-Here are some of things that I’m working on!
+I’m not ‘there’ yet when it comes to being organized but am working toward a clutter-free life.
+Here are some of the things that I’m working on!